-To use scripts with Smart Tools, you need to add your scripts to your account.
-To do this, Smart Tools provides a code editor.
-You can enter your script by hand, copy and paste script content, or drag and drop your script file into the code editor.
+To use scripts with Smart Tools, you need to add your scripts to the library in your account.
+To do this, you can enter your script by hand, copy and paste script content, or drag and drop your script file into the code editor that Smart Tools provides.
 The code editor provides basic editing features such as syntax highlighting and check, key bindings, drag and drop, and cut, copy, and paste.

 - From the home page, click Smart Build.